Our Most Frequently Asked Questions and Answers

 -

-We love sharing our family farm with visitors, but first things first—all guests must check in at the farm store upon arrival before heading off to explore.
+We love sharing our family farm with visitors, but first things first—all guests must check in inside the farm store upon arrival BEFORE heading off to explore.
 No sneaky “we’ll just wander real quick” moves… the alpacas notice everything!

 -